Reiki is a subtle form of energy therapy

 To experience the healing energy of reiki, the practitioner will place their hands in a series of standard positions on a client who is relaxing on a massage table or chair.
+Natural crystals and stones are often used by Reiki practitioners.
 Energy will travel through the client’s body where the client may feel warmth, energy waves, a tingling sensation or simply relaxation.
 The session, usually lasting an hour, will break apart and evenly release stagnant or blocked energy in the body.
 The energetic body (aura) is connected to the physical body allowing reiki to be helpful in a variety of physiological imbalances, calming the mind and emotions.

 Levels of reiki consist of reiki 1, reiki 2 and master level.
 Reiki 1 is based on an understanding that all conditions of imbalance are rooted in the human energy field which when addressed will create wellness and one’s own ability to heal yourself, others and animals.
 Many healthcare facilities will incorporate reiki in a client’s care to help manage stress and soothe and bring comfort.

 Reiki 2 strengthens one’s reiki skills, incorporating long distance healing and learning the ancient symbols and protocols.

 Master level creates a deeper experience to help heal and transform the ability to promote balance on all levels.

 The chakra system was not traditionally used by reiki practitioners for healing.
 The chakra system is from ancient wisdom originating in India.
 Chakras coordinate with the endocrine system and help to restore homeostasis.